• News

 Facebook Twitter Pinterest Reddit WhatsApp Email

-The Flash, the CW’s series about the Scarlet Speedster, continues its sixth season with “Pay the Piper.”
+The Flash, the CW’s series about the Scarlet Speedster, continues Season 6 with Episode 18, “Pay the Piper.”
 After watching the mirror version of his wife shatter into pieces last week, Barry Allen (Grant Gustin) finds himself working with an old enemy to defeat another sinister threat – Godspeed.
 Meanwhile, Iris (Candice Patton) struggles to cope with the health effects of the Mirrorverse.

 With last week’s episode being extremely heavy on the main plot for this season, this week takes its time to reflect on Team Flash’s reactions.
-For Ralph (Hartley Sawyer), Nash (Tom Cavanagh), and Allegra (Kayla Compton), there’s the obvious sense of guilt regarding not being able to pick up on Iris and Kamilla (Victoria Park) not being their true selves.
+For Ralph (Hartley Sawyer), Nash (Tom Cavanagh), and Allegra (Kayla Compton), there’s an obvious sense of guilt regarding not being able to pick up on Iris and Kamilla (Victoria Park) not being their true selves.
 But the news is particularly rough on Cisco (Carlos Valdes).
-He didn’t realize Kamilla had been replaced and doesn’t know if she’s alive or not.
-This is extremely hard for him having already lost a previous love early on this season, as well as guilting himself over not having his powers.
+He didn’t realize Kamilla had been replaced and didn’t know if she was alive or not.
+This is extremely hard for him, having already lost a previous love early on this season, as well as guilting himself over not having his powers.
 While we generally get these “what do we do?!” moments every season, it’s nice to see the show utilize that in a small arc in just one episode rather than dragging it out.

 Everything related to the Mirror/Black Hole plot is pretty much in the backdrop, but we do get to see Iris find Kamilla in the Mirror World and have a greater understanding of the toll this must-have had on Eva (Efrat Dor).
 It’s an extremely clever way of using Iris as the audience’s eyes/ears as we begin to see the physical and mental tolls this strange dimension has on human beings.
 Iris has begun to display the same ticks as Eva, including itching her arm, headaches, and kaleidoscope-like visions.
 Kudos to the sound/visual editing who make a seemingly normal room into a mind-bending, tortuous dimensional hell.